 There are strong network effects, as the more retailers are brought on board, the more consumers can use Affirm’s credit facilities to make purchases.
 Furthermore, the more consumers make purchases using Affirm, the more retailers want to partner with Affirm and offer the facilities.

 Affirm comes up with simple, transparent and cheaper credit loans for those who distrust banks or cannot get a credit card.
 Affirm provides an alternative to traditional credit cards at the point-of-sale, offering to consumers an easy to use and instant access to credit with competitive interest rates; allowing them to buy what they want with the option to spread payments over time.

 Delivery — Value Chain

 Consumers apply for loans via the Affirm app (including the Affirm virtual card), its website, or at checkout of partner stores.
 A “soft” credit check is performed based on the applicant’s details, and the application is approved or rejected.
 Where approved, consumers are then given a selection of payment terms (3-36 months) and exactly what their monthly payments will be in each scenario.
 Once the loan is selected and the purchase is made, consumers can manage the loan, including early repayments, via Affirm’s app and website.

-Written by Rhiannon Ludlow and revised by Francesca Hueller under the direction of Prof Charles Baden-Fuller, Cass Business School.
-This case is designed to illustrate a business model category.
-It leverages public sources and is written to further management understanding, and it is not meant to suggest individuals made either correct or incorrect decisions.
-The information contained here should not be used for investment advice and is simply indicates the individual’s understanding of the company’s business models as of November 2019. © 2019
+Disclaimer — Written by Tatiana Mikhalkina and edited by James Knuckles under the direction of Prof Charles Baden-Fuller, Cass Business School, this case is designed to illustrate a business model category.
+It leverages public sources and is written to further management understanding, and it is not meant to suggest individuals made either correct or incorrect decisions. © 2014